pachyderm/pachyderm/BAZEL.md

 ## Managing dependencies

 Our repository is compatible with the traditional `go` toolchain in addition to Bazel.
-If you add or remove dependencies, run `bazel run //:go mod tidy` to update go.mod and go.sum, and run `bazel run //:gazelle` to update BUILD files.
+If you add or remove dependencies, run `bazel run //:go mod tidy` to update go.mod and go.sum, `bazel mod tidy` to make bazel aware of the changes to go.mod and go.sum, and run `bazel run //:gazelle` to update BUILD files.
 Then run a build or test.
-Also consider running `bazel run :buildifier` to format the BUILD files.
-Sometimes the `buildozer` commands suggested by Gazelle lead to lint errors; buildifier will auto-fix them for you.
+Also consider running `bazel run :buildifier` to reformat the BUILD files.

 The `bazel-style-tests` in CircleCI ensure you did all of this correctly.